 Speaking of durability, this sneaker also boasts Aidwear outsoles that provide the highest level of wear-and-tear resistance.
 With an air mesh color, tongue, and lining, the durability does not sacrifice any level of breathability.

 This shoe's wedge is engineered specifically for weight lifting, providing lightweight stability with a high-density, die-cut midsole wedge.
 With a wide strap and lace closure, this shoe wraps snugly around the wearer's foot for a tight fit.
-Buy it here
+Check price here.

 7. Nordic Lifting Megin Powerlifting Shoes

 - Low price

 - Great for lifting, not for walking around

 This shoe is another really good option for weightlifters of any ability or age.
 Unfortunately, this shoe only comes in two colors, meaning it won't be the right product for the fashion-savvy weightlifter.